Kyiv Metro: Management

-The Kyiv Metro is managed by the city-owned municipal company Kyivsky Metropoliten (formally formerly known as Kyivsky ordena Trudovoho chernovoho prapora Metropoliten imeni V.I.
+The Kyiv Metro is managed by the city-owned municipal company Kyivskyi Metropoliten (formally formerly known as Kyivskyi ordena Trudovoho chernovoho prapora Metropoliten imeni V.I.
 Lenina) which was transferred in the early 1990s from the Ministry of Transportation.
 The Metro employs several thousand workers in tunnel, track, station, and rolling stock management.
 In addition to being state-sponsored for operation, income comes from ticket sales and advertisements in stations (controlled by a daughter company Metroreklama).
 Metro lines are being constructed by Kyivmetrobud public company which allocates segments of construction to individual brigades that are responsible for tunnel and station construction.
 Kyivmetrobud is directly funded by the profits of the Kyiv Metro and from the city and state budgets.
 Most of the state funding comes from Kyiv's municipality, while additional subventions are directly received from the state budget since the fares do not correspond to the optimal price which will give the possibility for the Kyiv underground to develop itself.

-In 2016, the Kyiv Metro received ₴76.1 million in net income (about USD$2.85 million), compared with its ₴119 million loss a year earlier.
+In 2016, the Kyiv Metro received ₴76.1 million in net income (about US$2.85 million), compared with its ₴119 million loss a year earlier.

 The current director is Viktor Brahinsky.